KomputeProject/kompute/README.md

 ### Your First Kompute (C++)

-The C++ interface provides low level access to the native components of Kompute and Vulkan, enabling for [advanced optimizations](https://kompute.cc/overview/async-parallel.html) as well as [extension of components](https://kompute.cc/overview/reference.html).
+The C++ interface provides low level access to the native components of Kompute, enabling for [advanced optimizations](https://kompute.cc/overview/async-parallel.html) as well as [extension of components](https://kompute.cc/overview/reference.html).

 ```c++